 - Is echolalia (repeating what someone has said) unique to autism?

 - Do autistic children produce more words than they understand?

 - Is the production-comprehension lag diminished or reversed in autism?

 - Does person-first language accentuate stigma?

 - Who bears responsibility for “more appropriate communication”?

 In autism research, are we reaching for relevance, drawing biased interpretations, from the eye of the beholder, ignoring the true meaning of research participation, and dehumanizing autistics?

-In another line of research I have empirically explored the question of why some autistics struggle with speech and manual gestures, investigated the overlap between language delay within and outside the autism spectrum, and differentiated between speech and language.
+In other lines of my research, I have empirically explored the question of why some autistic children struggle with speech and manual gestures, investigated the overlap between language delay within and outside the autism spectrum, and differentiated between speech and language.